nu11ptr/tonic2axum/README.md

-# rest2grpc
+# tonic2axum

-A code generator that builds a REST reverse proxy (Axum) to gRPC (Tonic)
+A code generator that builds a REST reverse proxy (Axum) to gRPC services (Tonic)